mvolkmann/blog/src/z.md

 to be productive in vim or neovim, see my {% aTargetBlank "https://mvolkmann.github.io/blog/topics/#/blog/vim/", "Vim blog page" %}.
 Especially see the section on netrw.

+Perhaps you are a fan of {% aTargetBlank "https://code.visualstudio.com/", "VS Code" %} and prefer for avoid using any flavor of Vim.
+Enter `vscode .` in a terminal to launch VS Code use it to edit any files in and below the current directory.

 ## Other Shells